 The scheme will require some remodelling at the junction of Lancaster Road and Tigers Way.
 This will create a safer and more direct crossing for pedestrians and cyclists.
 As part of this, Lancaster Road will be made one-way between its junctions with De Montfort Street and Tigers Way, with traffic no longer able to turn onto Lancaster Road from the ring road.
-Traffic surveys show that fewer than 150 vehicles currently make this manoeuvre per day.
+Traffic surveys show that approximately 200 vehicles currently make this manoeuvre in the morning peak hour.

 There will also be some minor remodelling of the junction of Queens Road and Victoria Park Road to improve crossing facilities and create a more direct link from the park onto Knighton Park Road, part of National Cycle Route 63.